 In July 2015, Metallica Minerals was granted Exploration Permits for Minerals (EPMs) 25779, 25806 and 25807, which make up the Esmeralda graphite project.
-The project, located near Croydon in north Queensland (see Figure 3), covers a combined area of more than 500 km² and is held 100% by Metallica’s wholly–owned subsidiary, Touchstone Resources Pty Ltd.
+The project, located near Croydon in north Queensland, covers a combined area of more than 500 km² and is held 100% by Metallica’s wholly–owned subsidiary, Touchstone Resources Pty Ltd. In March 2019, Metallica announced it had acquired an additional exploration tenement adjacent to the existing tenements, EPMA 27210.

 Metallica has identified significant graphite occurrences within the Esmeralda granites in the project area.
 These occurrences were first identified in 2006 by Metallica during a drilling program that targeted well–defined airborne and ground–defined intense electromagnetic (EM) anomalies.
 At the time, the drilling focused on base metal and gold–bearing massive sulphide mineralisation.
 Instead of sulphides, Metallica identified significant graphite mineralisation.
 The discovery was unexpected because graphite is rarely associated with igneous rocks, such as granite.